 Automating the procure-to-pay and invoicing processes results in numerous benefits for businesses:

 - Reduced invoice processing time.
 One case study from a beverage company mentions that their specialists needed 2 minutes for processing each invoice before the implementation of robotic process automation in SAP.
 Post-adoption the invoice processing time decreased to 30 seconds.

 - Invoice error reduction as fewer humans are involved in the process.

 - Effort reduction and increased employee productivity.
-HP realized and approximately $100,000 in cost savings after automating invoice tax accounting and reporting sub-processes.
+HP realized 85% reduction in effort and approximately $100,000 in cost savings after automating invoice tax accounting and reporting sub-processes.